Cloud infrastructure segmentation with the Check Point next-generation firewall

 -

-To find out the public IP address of the firewall, run the following command in the terminal:
+To get the firewall public IP address, run this command in the terminal:

 terraform output fw_public_ip_address